 Class of 2024

-Channtha (Moon) Sum is a rising sophomore at Beloit College, majoring in political science and intended to minor in Chinese.
-In 2018, Channtha was selected to participate in the JENESYS Exchange Program, which allowed her to study abroad in Japan.
-This program provided her the chance to meet high-potential youths from three countries – Thailand, Myanmar, and Cambodia – and exchange culture, tradition, and discuss social and environmental issues.
+In 2018, Moon was selected to participate in the JENESYS Exchange Program, which allowed her to study abroad in Japan.
+This program provided her the chance to meet high-potential youth from three countries – Thailand, Myanmar, and Cambodia.
+They exchanged culture, traditions, and discussed social and environmental issues.
 Currently, Moon is studying abroad in both the UK and Malta to learn more about global politics and women's studies.